Jeanes Foundation

 The Jeanes Foundation, also known as the Negro Rural School Fund or Jeanes Fund, helped support education and vocational programs for African American in rural communities from 1908 to the 1960s.
-It was founded by Anna T. Jeanes with help from Booker T. Washington in 1907.
+It was founded by Anna T. Jeanes with help from Booker T. Washington in 1907 and ran until 1968.

 About

 The Jeanes Foundation supplied the structure and the method to hire teachers for African Americans in rural communities.
 Teachers in the program were called supervising industrial teachers, Jeanes supervisors, Jeanes agents, or Jeanes teachers.
 These teachers had a broad latitude to decide what areas to focus on in their individual communities.
 It was also understood that community needs were different and teachers' methods would vary.
 Supervising teachers also worked to raise money for schools, school equipment and to extend the teaching year.
 Supervising teachers were chosen by county superintendents.